So you’re planning a Barcelona New Year’s Eve: an idea as sparkling as champagne.

 113 Carrer Nou de la Rambla | Metro: Parallel (green line L3) | Website

 Apolo is the second biggest club in Barcelona and have recently offered a 90’s revival night as part of their new year’s festivities – the price of the nostalgia is a wallet-friendly €25.00.
 Even today you’ll find rock music in their basement room Sala 2.

 More recently they’ve run their usual Nitsa Club night featuring all the newest in techno, hip hop, house, and UK bass.
 This year’s artists include Dj Fra, Marc Piñol, Dj Kosmos, Dafoe, and Shelby Grey.

 If you’re not looking for big crowds but still want to party without paying inflated door prices you can always check out the small but potent techno club called Moog.

-Their New Year’s party features DJs Uroz, 6tmä, David Lost, and Rubén Seoane for only €15.00!
+Last year’s New Year’s party featured DJs Uroz, 6tmä, David Lost, and Rubén Seoane and cost just €15.00!
 I will add any relevant information about NYE 2018-2019 here as I receive it.